intel/oneapi-containers/README.md

 # License Agreement

-By downloading and using this container and the included software, you agree to the terms and conditions of the software license agreements located at https://github.com/intel/oneapi-containers/licensing .
+By downloading and using this container and the included software, you agree to the terms and conditions of the [software license agreements](https://github.com/intel/oneapi-containers/tree/master/licensing).

 # Intel<sup>®</sup> oneAPI Base Toolkit